 Lee smiles in a posed portrait photo.

-Dawn Lee is a principal product manager on the Microsoft Digital Employee Experience Accessibility team.
+Dawn Lee is a principal product manager on the Microsoft Digital Accessibility team.

 Practice #2: Build empathy and understanding through storytelling

-Due to this session, Larsen created a stronger understanding of the importance of the work to the engineering team for the specific tool and others were able to learn from it.
+Because of this session, Larsen was able to create a stronger understanding of the importance of this work for the engineering team.
+Others were able to learn from it as well.

 It’s been a multi-year journey as we have shared our expertise at Microsoft and worked with ServiceNow to develop practices and processes that continually improve the experiences for our employees.